angrybacon/doomsday-wiki/markdown/articles/2022/01/16/the-mindkiller-update.md

 You're gonna have to use your own judgement on a per-deck basis.
-I find Chants to be broadly good against random bullshit though, and if you're really unsure, trimming 2 Thoughtseizes for 2 Chants is vey reasonable.
+I find Chants to be broadly good against random bullshit though, and if you're really unsure, trimming 2 Thoughtseizes for 2 Chants is very reasonable.
 Notably, I also tend to use this strategy if I trounce someone turn 1 and never see their deck.

 ### 8-Cast